NAMIBIA’S UNTOUCHED NORTH

 Distance approx. 350 km; driving time approx. 5-6 h

-You will leave early in the morning and make your way past Palmwag to the heart of the Damaraland.
-You will stop along the way to more closely inspect the Welwitschia plants, which grow here in abundance.
-Driving through Khorixas you will finally reach the Vingerklip Lodge.
+You leave early in the morning and make your way past Palmwag to the heart of the Damaraland.
+You stop along the way at the Petrified Forest to witness the over 200-million-year-old, petrified tree trunks which lie scattered across the site.
+You also have the chance to more closely inspect the Welwitschia plants, which grow here in abundance.
+Driving through Khorixas you finally reach the Vingerklip Lodge.
 Sit back and enjoy the last rays of sunshine as your eyes glide over the picturesque valley with its flat top hills, known as the Ugab Terraces.
-You will have your evening meal and overnight stay at the Vingerklip Lodge.
+You have your evening meal and overnight stay at the Vingerklip Lodge.

 Breakfast | Dinner